koryslaby/Godot_Game_Development/README.md

 Either the game will be level based or go untill the player dies.

 Implements:
+- Rock levels that use staticbody2d.
+- Rock levels that will move at different speeds.
-- Level Generation with randomly selected color coded rocks.
+- Rock level Generation with randomly selected color coded rocks.
 - A player that uses a rigid body.
+- Animated Sprite
+- The use of signals to trigger animations and game actions.
+- Global script for variables that can be past between scenes.

 To Do's:
 - Work in progress
 - Everything with test textures at the moment.
-- Working on levels that will squish the player.
-Testing out what object would work the best.
-- Working on Player.
-Have tested out different Collision Objects and decided on a rigidbody2d.
+- Finnish player animation.
+- More game modes
+- Finnish GUI.